saeromlee-phd/github.io/_pages/about.md

 I am a PhD Candidate in Economics at UC Riverside.

-My research interests are in Applied Econometrics, Macroeconomics, and Finance.
+My research interests are in Econometrics, Applied Econometrics, Macroeconomics, and Finance.

-My CV can be found [here](https://murilo-silva.com/files/cv_murilo_silva.pdf).
+My CV can be found [here](https://saeromlee-phd.github.io/github.io/files/cv_saerom_lee.pdf).